badd-labs/badd-labs/labs/B6/README.md

 }
 ```

 Run the following commands in a terminal.
-Here, we consider three parties, Alice the prover, Bob the verifier on blockchain, Charlie the trusted party to set up.
+Here, we consider three parties, Alice the prover, Bob the verifier on blockchain, Charlie the trusted party to set up the platform.

 ```bash
 # Charlie performs the following: